lucasericsson222/lucasericsson222.github.io/src/pages/post-1.md

 > -- Lewis Carroll, &nbsp; *Alice in Wonderland*

 Here is to the start of a new adventure: learning how to write nice articles.
 I'm not fully sure what will go here at this point, but I hope it's interesting or useful to anyone who finds it.
+(Wow you found this webpage)